asnunes/mathjax3-react/README.md

 Result is available on [**live example**](https://asnunes.github.io/mathjax3-react/).

-## MathJax.Provider
+## MathJaxProvider Component

-`MathJax.Provider` needs to be parent of `MathJax.Html` or `MathJax.Formula` components.
-That's because `MathJax.Provider` is responsible to load MathJax script which will be consumed and updated by `MathJax.Html` or `MathJax.Formula`.
+The `MathJaxProvider` component must be used as a parent for the `MathJaxHtml` and `MathJaxFormula` components.
+This is essential because `MathJaxProvider` is responsible for loading the MathJax script, which the `MathJaxHtml` or `MathJaxFormula` components will consume and utilize.

-**Why did you do it?**
+**Rationale Behind This Design**

-It's because load MathJax can be heavy.
-So, you can can place `MathJax.Provider` in a higher context and then place `MathJax.Html` and `MathJax.Formula` in a context that will be updated more often.
+Loading MathJax is a resource-intensive process.
+To optimize performance, `MathJaxProvider` should be placed high in your component hierarchy to load the MathJax script only once.
+This approach prevents the script from being reloaded unnecessarily and allows `MathJaxHtml` and `MathJaxFormula` components to operate within contexts that update more frequently, thereby leveraging the pre-loaded MathJax script efficiently.